 Both numbers are true at the same time.
 They are not in conflict.
 They are how the math of AI infrastructure works.

-The unit price of a token is falling because the hardware is getting better and the model providers are competing for the buyer.
+Unit price is falling because the hardware is getting better and the model providers are competing for the buyer.
 Cost per token is the line item that gives the chief executive a good story for the board.

-The chief financial officer who reads only the unit price misses the bill.
-The chief financial officer who reads only the bill misses the win the unit price represents.
+Read only the unit price and a chief financial officer misses the bill.
+Read only the bill and you miss the win the unit price represents.
+A household that watches only the price of electricity and never the size of the check is surprised the same way.
 The reader who reads both is reading the AI economy with the right map.

-The bill grows in the year the business succeeds at using AI.
-The bill stays flat in the year the business is not using AI.
+Watch which year the bill grows.
+It grows in the year the business succeeds at using AI, and it stays flat in the year the business is not using AI.
 A flat AI bill is not a sign of cost discipline.
 It is a sign of underuse.

 The token is the product.
 The bill is the business.
 Both numbers move on different clocks.
 The buyer who can read the unit price as the vendor’s win and the total bill as the company’s use has a framework the chief financial officer can defend.

-The bill that grows in the year of growth is the right bill.
+Growth years should show a growing bill, and that is the right bill.
 The bill that stays flat in the year of growth is the wrong one.

 The argument draws on Shrudi Kopakar’s interview with Noah Kravitz on a 2025 AI Podcast about accelerated computing.